Public Records & Services in Madison

 Criminal Records

 Criminal records in Lac qui Parle County include felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by the Lac qui Parle County Sheriff's Office and the Minnesota Bureau of Criminal Apprehension.
 Residents can request background checks through these agencies, which provide criminal history reports.
-The Minnesota Bureau of Investigation offers additional resources for accessing statewide criminal records.
+The Minnesota Bureau of Criminal Apprehension offers additional resources for accessing statewide criminal records.

 Vital Records